avabellaw/crystal-clear-opticians/readme.md

 * [Using defer and async on the script tag](https://blog.logrocket.com/9-tricks-eliminate-render-blocking-resources/)
 * [Eliminating render-blocking resources](https://sia.codes/posts/render-blocking-resources/)
 * How to use flex-shrink from [cssreference](https://cssreference.io/property/flex-shrink/#:~:text=default%20flex%2Dshrink%3A%201%3B,and%20will%20wrap%20its%20content.&text=flex%2Dshrink%3A%200%3B,and%20not%20wrap%20its%20content.)
-* [Stackoverflow](https://stackoverflow.com) for answering and checking code tricks.
+* [Stackoverflow](https://stackoverflow.com) for help working out code and code tricks.

 ### Media